Yenn503/TheSilencer/README.md

 ﻿# 🔇 TheSilencer Project

-A custom loader that utilises MalDevs Academy implementation of process injection.
-Which has been further enhanced and modified for stealth and evasion.
+Custom loader that utilises MalDevs Academy implementation of process injection With HellsGate.
+Has been further modified for stealth and evasion.
 TheSilencer is designed to bypass modern antivirus and EDR solutions while maintaining a low profile during execution.
+Its a constant cat and mouse game with EDR solutions so i will keep this version open source since im working on a more improved version with more advanced capability and obfuscation

 ### 🎯 AV Bypass Status